concourse/datadog-event-resource/README.md

 ### `out`: Emit an event to Datadog

 Emits an event based on the static configuration defined in your parameters.
+Based on the [Datadog API](http://docs.datadoghq.com/api/?lang=console#events-post)

 #### Parameters